onweru/compose/exampleSite/content/blog/hugoisforlovers.md

 ## Step 4.
 Have fun

-The best way to learn something is to play with it.
+The best way to learn something is to play with it...